-As cities grow there is an increasing need for clean technologies to enable their transition to a more sustainable future, store a smart eco-city.
+As cities grow there is an increasing need for clean technologies to enable their transition to a more sustainable future, a smart eco-city.

-Albeit a ‘smart city’ is in its nascence in India, patient and there is potential for building new smart cities by developing integrated services (rather than attempting to make existing one’s smart).
+Albeit a ‘smart city’ is in its nascence in India, and there is potential for building new smart cities by developing integrated services (rather than attempting to make existing one’s smart).
 In this regard, there are a few smart city initiatives taking shape in India such as the 7 smart cities planned under Delhi Mumbai Industrial Corridor (DMIC).

 Designing integrated smart services for the cities such as the smart grid, intelligent urban transport and smart environmental services such as smart water (utilities).